There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate an awareness of the developmental and diverse learning needs of adolescent learners in Music; (2) display a repertoire of teaching and learning strategies relevant to the secondary Music curriculum; (3) display a detailed understanding of the current Western Australian Music curriculum; (4) display sound specialist content knowledge in a range of musical repertoires and modes of engagement; (5) plan and evaluate varied instruction for effective and engaging musical learning; (6) critically evaluate and develop instructional resources for secondary Music, including a range of educational technologies and enhance approaches to learning; (7) apply a range of assessment and evaluation processes and strategies; (8) critically and positively reflect upon own teaching practice; and (9) research established and new theories of learning and best practice as a way to improve own performance.

-- Indicative assessments in this unit are as follows: (1) teaching resource portfolio; (2) assessment moderation task ; and (3) composition or arrangement.
+- Indicative assessments in this unit are as follows: (1) WACE Unit Planning; (2) curriculum investigation; and (3) arrangement task.
 Further information is available in the unit outline.

 - Unit Coordinator(s)